-This program’s teachings of self-care can be used for a nurse or their patients.
+This program’s teachings of self-care can be used for nurses or for your patients.
 Join us and be part of a transformational, enlightened chapter in nursing history.
 Explore a simple prescription for transforming stress, anxiety, pain and suffering into peace, health, and wisdom.

 In this workshop you will learn to:

 - Describe the evolution of Yoga into nursing practice

 - Recognize the benefits of incorporating YogaNursing as an adjunct therapy into nursing practice

 - Describe, demonstrate, and teach therapeutic Yoga postures and breathing techniques

 - Explain any precautions, contraindications, or modifications needed in order to offer a safe practice for clients’ various clinical health needs and diagnoses

 - Recognize components of Yoga Nidra, meditation, and/or yogic relaxation techniques and their benefits to health